opensemanticsearch/open-semantic-entity-search-api/README.md

 Named Entity Linking, Normalization and Disambiguation
 ======================================================

-Links plain text names/labels to ID/URI and normalizes alias or alternate label to preferred label and recommends all found entitites for disambiguation and reconciliation.
+Links plain text names/labels to ID/URI and normalizes alias or alternate label to preferred label and recommends all found entities for disambiguation and reconciliation.

 REST-API (Open Refine Reconciliation Service API standard)